belynam/GettingAndCleaningDataProject/README.md

 To run the analysis:

   - source("r_analysis.R")
-  - resultData <- analyzeData("data/UCI HAR Dataset")
+  - analyzeData()

-  Additionally, the analyzeData function will write the output dataset to a file called "mean_measurements.csv" in the current working directory.
+  The analyzeData function will write the output dataset to a file called "mean_measurements.txt" in the current working directory.

 =====
 Notes